-Adults and teens who have valid, full-service Metro Boston Library Network library cards may reserve museum passes.
+Anyone who has a valid, full-service Metro Boston Library Network library card may reserve museum passes.
 A valid card is one that has less than $10.00 in current fines. eCards and courtesy cards cannot be used to reserve museum passes.

 Only one pass may be booked per family for the same day of use.

 Passes will only be distributed to the same person who made the reservation.
 You cannot pick up a pass for a friend or family member.

 A cardholder may authorize another person to pick up their museum pass(es).
 Fill out a Designee Authorization Form and submit it to the library in person or send in with your designee before sending that designee to pick up the pass.
 [TOP]

 Passes should be booked in advance as there are a limited number at each location.
 Passes may be booked online (using the form above), in person, or by phone up to 60 days in advance.
 You must have your library card number to reserve over the phone.
 You will need to log in with your library card number and PIN to reserve using the online form.
 If you have questions about the online reservation system, download the instructions (PDF).
 [TOP]

 How often may I reserve a museum pass?

 You may reserve one pass per museum during a 30-day period.
 During Boston Public Schools school vacation periods, you may be limited to a maximum number of pass reservations during a specific week.
 [TOP]

 How can I check what passes I have reserved?

 You can use the online system to check and see what passes you have reserved.
 You will need to log in with your library card number and PIN.
 If you have questions about the online reservation system, download the instructions (PDF).
 [TOP]